fortana-co/react-dropzone-uploader/docs/examples.md

 ## No Upload
 Doesn't upload files.
 Disables submit button until 3 files have been dropped, dynamically updates number of remaining files.

-Logs file metadata to console on submit, and removes files from dropzone using `fileWithMeta.remove`.

 ~~~js
 const NoUpload = () => {